k2view-academy/K2View-Academy/community/spotlight/Spotlight_Summary.md

 Lookup for a data set based on provided input is a common scenario in various population and data transformation flows.

-The Broadway **Lookup** Actor enables performing a data lookup or a data translation from various sources and based on flexible number of input parameters.
+The Broadway **Lookup** Actor enables performing a data lookup from various sources and based on flexible number of input parameters.

 [Read more >](20220314_lookup_actor.md)